Dittisham: Dittisham Plum

 The Dittisham Ploughman Plum (Prunus domestica) has been described as having a rich sweet taste, with a smell reminiscent of honey and sweet grapes.
-This locally renowned dessert variety has a very short harvest season of around 10 days from the early/mid-August.
-Very similar in size to the more readily available supermarket fruits.
-The highly localised plum is much redder in colouration, but oblong in shape in comparison to more commercial varieties.
-The flesh is juicy and lending itself well to excellent jam making.
+This locally-renowned dessert variety has a very short harvest season of around 10 days from the early/mid-August.
+Very similar in size to the more readily available supermarket fruits, the highly localised plum is much redder in colouration, but oblong in shape in comparison to more commercial varieties.
+The flesh is juicy and lends itself well to excellent jam making.